The vast majority of the Trust’s 2,000 miles of waterways are currently open for boaters to enjoy as normal.

 Currently the vast majority of our 2,000 miles of waterways are available for boaters to enjoy as normal.

-Elsewhere on the canal network we're monitoring reservoir holdings, feeder inflows and canal demands extremely closely to understand the risks to other parts of the network.
+On parts of the canal network we are monitoring reservoir holdings, feeder inflows and canal demands closely but boaters are able to cruise as normal.